-Ramsay Hunt syndrome, also called herpes zoster oticus, is a neuro-dermatologic condition, meaning it affects the skin and underlying nerves.
-The syndrome was first discovered and explained by Dr. J. Ramsey Hunt in 1906.
-His original work on the subject was not published until 2007.
-Ramsay Hunt syndrome or RHS affects five out of every 100,000 people in the United States.
+Ramsay Hunt syndrome or RHS, also called herpes zoster oticus, is a neuro-dermatologic condition, meaning it affects the skin and underlying nerves.
+It affects five out of every 100,000 people in the United States and causes a variety of symptoms, including ear pain, loss of taste, and weak facial muscles.
 The shingles vaccine may prevent the disease, but it is not 100% effective.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.